groovyrey/nextapp/posts/data-structures-algorithms-introduction.md

 title: Introduction to Data Structures and Algorithms
 date: 2025-07-15
 author: Roksy9RE20Wl4TOVggJYprrEgUm2
+description: "A foundational look at what data structures and algorithms are and why they are essential for efficient software development."
 ---

 # Introduction to Data Structures and Algorithms (DSA)